 - Fifty-two percent with a certificate from a public undergrad program have relatively high-paying careers.
 Seventeen percent of students with a certificate from a for-profit have relatively high-paying careers.

-The College Scorecard is an interactive tool created by the Obama administration as a means of transparency for potential students and their families.
-It’s meant to show the cost and value of a school, enabling students to determine whether an institution is worth spending the next two to four years attending.
+The College Scorecard is an interactive tool created as a means of transparency for potential students and their families.
+It’s meant to show the cost and value of a school, helping students determine whether an institution is worth spending the next two to four years attending.

-Users are able to choose a school based on their needs—cost, location, size, program or degree, or name.
+Users are able to choose a school based on their needs — cost, location, size, program or degree, or name.
 Once the school is chosen, the Scorecard pulls up information such as the graduation rate, student body demographics, percentage of students on federal aid, and annual income upon graduation.
 What it doesn’t show is the student transfer rate.
+The College Scorecard may be adjusted in coming years.

 In the end, you have to choose a school or program best suited to your needs.
-However, so you don’t fall victim to one of the shoddy operations, both in the for-profit and nonprofit sectors, there are some things you need to find out before signing your name on a single line.
+However, there are some things you should find out before signing your name on a single line.

 Questions to ask for-profit admissions personnel: